jibingl/Cisco/upload-ios-thru-console.md

   Begin the Xmodem or Xmodem-1K transfer now...
   CCC
   ```
+4️⃣ From the terminal (TeraTerm) main manu select **File > Transfer > XMODEM > Send**, then chose your .bin file to start transission.

-4️⃣ Check results, reverse the searial-rate and re-boot switch.
+5️⃣ Check results, reverse the searial-rate and re-boot switch.
   ```
   File "xmodem:" successfully copied to "Flash:c2960-lanbasek9-150-2.ie10.bin"
   switch: dir flash: